"Catch the Dream"

 The Foundation was made up of two trustees from each Minnesota District appointed by their District Governor.
 On August 8, 2008, the fledgling Foundation had its first meeting in St. Cloud at Michael’s Restaurant and elected their first officers, formed Committees and the Trustees began their tasks.
 The original Executive Board consisted of

 President – Tom Shinnick

 Treasurer – Marty Athmann

 Progress was swift in 2009.
 Though already a Foundation, the 501c3 was approved to take advantage of being able to accept charitable gambling funds among other benefits.
 Also,

 Lions Clubs International recognized the Minnesota Lions Diabetes Foundation and authorized the use of Lions International on the lapel pin.
 That same year, MLDF and the Park Nicollet Foundation worked an arrangement to wind down the collaboration.
 MLDF received $43,600.97 on arrangement.
 It is recognized that the first donation made to MLDF, Inc. was made by PDG Dan Snobl in honor of his mother.

 MLDF is forever grateful for their champions MD5M Council Chairman Bob Jechorek, Liaison Governor Ken Kolding and MD5M Constitution & By-Laws Chairman Wayne Swanson; their support paved the way for the formation of the Minnesota Lions Diabetes Foundation, Inc.

-Today, the Foundation continues to receive your financial contributions to fund research activities to cure Diabetes, provide education and sponsor preventative health activities.
+Over 15 years, the Foundation has donated over $2,150,000 from what it has received in financial contributions.
+We continue to fund research activities to cure Diabetes, provide education and sponsor preventative health activities.
 We need your continued support!